elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 \begin{figure}[H]
       \centering
       \includegraphics[trim = 0 0 0 0, clip, width=0.7\textwidth]{ph4.png}
-      \caption{User Acceptance Testing summarized results}
+      \caption{User Acceptance Testing summarised results}
  \end{figure}

 ## Error Guessing

 Error guessing has been put into practice by making the most of the expertise of fellow UCL Computer Science Students.
 The IXN team asked members of the Department of Computer Science to come up with, consider and assess circumstances in which the software behind the website might have had problems in coping with the requests made.
 The efficiency of this testing technique depends on the tester’s abilities.
 In the case of the IXN website, some minor bugs were spotted in the news section.
-Consequently, the team went on to fixing them.
+Consequently, the team went on to fixing them.# Conclusion

-# Conclusion

 ## Requirements Accomplishments
 When comparing the MoSCoW requirements to the team achievements, it is evident that all of the “Must-have” (in green) and “Should-have” (in yellow) requirements were fulfilled.
 An extra “Could-have” (in red) feature was also included to give a more comprehensive user experience.
 An annotated MoSCoW, explaining how the requirements were implemented, can be found below: